nasa-gibs/worldview/config/default/common/config/metadata/layers/amsr2/AMSRU2_L3_Cloud_Liquid_Water_Daily.md

-The Cloud Liquid Water Path (Daily) layer is the integrated liquid water, cloud water only, in the atmospheric column in units of grams per square meter (g/m<sup>2</sup>).
+The Cloud Liquid Water Path (L3, Daily) layer is the integrated liquid water, cloud water only, in the atmospheric column in units of grams per square meter (g/m<sup>2</sup>).

 The Advanced Microwave Scanning Radiometer 2 (AMSR2) instrument on the Global Change Observation Mission - Water 1 (GCOM-W1) provides global passive microwave measurements of terrestrial, oceanic, and atmospheric parameters for the investigation of global water and energy cycles.